 Is Sharetribe GDPR-compliant?

 Regarding the storage of the data.
 We use Amazon Web Service (AWS) cloud hosting, located in the East USA Data Center.
-We have signed a DPA with AWS that includes the Modal Clauses that EU currently requires to make sure the data storage partner outside EU area is trusted enough to be used.
+We have signed a DPA with AWS that includes the Modal Clauses that the EU currently requires to make sure the data storage partner outside the EU area is trusted enough to be used.
 The data is stored in a MySQL database where the access is limited to the Sharetribe employees who need it for work.
 With some critical information we take extra measures, for example, user passwords are only stored in an encrypted format and credit card details are not stored on our servers at all, only at the payment provider services that specialize in payment data handling.

 You can find all documents below:

 Should my marketplace be GDPR-compliant?

 If you have visitors and members in the European Union, yes.